 Rolls-Royces shown below can be hovered over, or you can click on the names of the Rolls-Royce brands to get more information on any of them.
 Rolls-Royce types also have car class information available if you click on their names and go to their dedicated page.
 You may want to copy this list to make your own just like it, re-rank it to fit your opinions, then publish it to share with your friends.

 The Rolls-Royce Silver Shadow is a luxury car that was produced in Great Britain in various forms from 1965 to 1980.
 It was the first Rolls-Royce to use a monocoque chassis, a response to concerns that the company was falling behind in automotive innovation.
-To date, the Silver Shadow has the ...moresee more on Rolls-Royce Silver Shadow
+To date, the Silver Shadow has the largest production volume of any Rolls-Royce. ...more on Wikipediasee more on Rolls-Royce Silver Shadow

 The Rolls-Royce Phantom Drophead Coupé is a British handmade convertible manufactured by Rolls-Royce that debuted at the 2007 North American International Auto Show in Detroit, Michigan, on 7 January 2007.
-The platform is based on the 2003 Rolls-Royce Phantom and has styling heavily derived from the ...moresee more on Rolls-Royce Phantom Drophead Coupé
+The platform is based on the 2003 Rolls-Royce Phantom and has styling heavily derived from the 100EX, a concept car unveiled to celebrate the company's centennial in 2004.
+It is currently the most expensive Rolls-Royce model at $443,000.
+Several Drophead Coupés were featured in the 2012 Summer Olympics closing ceremony. ...more on Wikipediasee more on Rolls-Royce Phantom Drophead Coupé